Ab Workouts and Core Activation to create Core Strength: The Key to Preventing Back Pain in Runners – Feb 18, 2020, by Jane Sandwood

 Rings are definitely more challenging than, say, bar ab exercises, because they take more effort from the body’s stabilizers; it is ideal for advanced athletes who are ready to go one step beyond the bar.

-Static Ab Exercises for Deep Core Muscles
+Static Ab Workouts for Deep Core Muscles

 “Static ab exercises that force you to fire your core and hold your body in place are what’s really going to make you a better runner,” stated researchers in the Ohio State University study.